Structure Atomic Skills for Claude Code's Multi-Project Mode

 /server/routes/auth.js, /server/middleware/validation.js

-- Out of Scope: Database schema changes, password hashing logic, frontend forms.
+- Out of Scope: Database changes, password hashing, frontend forms.

 4. The Output Directive

-A summary of changes made (file names, functions added/modified).
+A summary of changes (file names, functions modified).

-* Project FRONT-01: Refactor the React dashboard component to use TanStack Query.
+* Project FRONT-01: Refactor a React dashboard to use TanStack Query.

-* Project BACK-01: Fix the buggy pagination in the GET /api/posts endpoint.
+* Project BACK-01: Fix pagination in a GET /api/posts endpoint.

 # Multi-Project Workspace Initiation

 I am initiating a Multi-Project session.
-Below are two independent projects.
 I will switch context by stating "Switch to Project [ID]".
-Each project is defined by a sequence of atomic skills.
+Each project is a sequence of atomic skills.

 Project FRONT-01: Dashboard Query Refactor

-Objective: Refactor Dashboard.jsx to fetch data using TanStack Query instead of useEffect.
+Objective: Refactor Dashboard.jsx to use TanStack Query instead of useEffect.

-Project Context: Uses React 18, Vite, existing TanStack Query provider is set up in main.jsx.
+Context: React 18, Vite, TanStack Query provider is in main.jsx.

 Atomic Skills:

-FRONT-01-S01: Analyze the current Dashboard.jsx component and list all useEffect-based data fetches.
+FRONT-01-S01: Analyze Dashboard.jsx and list all useEffect-based fetches.

-Pass Criteria: Output is a numbered list of each fetch (endpoint URL, state variable set).
+Pass: Output is a numbered list of each fetch (endpoint, state variable).

-Pass Criteria: Hook is written, uses proper query key, and returns { data, isLoading, error }.
+Pass: Hook uses useQuery to fetch from /api/user/stats and returns { data, isLoading, error }.

 Project BACK-01: Pagination Bug Fix